fihircio/hanger-hold-challenge/docs/11-database-schema.md

 Silver:  ≥ 30000 (30 seconds) AND < 60000
 Bronze:  ≥ 10000 (10 seconds) AND < 30000
 None:   < 10000

+-- Slot Configuration (Updated for 2-tier system)
+Gold:   Slots 24-25 (2 slots)
+Silver:  Slots 1-23 (23 slots)
+Total:   25 slots (updated from 36 in new inventory system)
 ```

 ## Database Migration